 Some courses allow you to transfer in from other universities.
 To be able to do so, you will have to meet a certain credit threshold for the course.

-Hybrid courses offer a mix of both online and offline study.
-This will typically take the form of online lectures and classes, with offline practicums that will need to be attended on-campus.
+Hybrid courses offer a mix of both online and offline studies.
+This will typically take the form of online lectures and classes, with offline practicums that will need to be attended on campus.
 Courses that offer hybrid options frequently arrange for practicums to take place in one block for the ease of students who might be traveling to the university from out of state.

-Nursing is a highly specialized profession, and those who choose to pursue a BSN need to ensure that they are getting the best education possible.
-The knowledge that they are gaining will have a literal impact on the lives of all their patients, and so applicants must ensure that they are receiving a good quality of education.
-The primary way to do this is by checking the accreditation status of the course.
+Nursing is a highly specialized profession, and those who pursue a BSN need to be certain that their education prepares them adequately.
+The work of nurses has a direct impact on the lives of patients, so applicants should ensure that they are receiving a good quality of education by checking the accreditation status of the course.

 Accreditation proves that a degree has met the standards set out by various governing bodies.
 In nursing, there are 2 levels of accreditation – state, and national.
 State accreditation means that the state itself has approved the program.
 Anyone who graduates from it should be able to apply for a state license.
 National accreditation means that the program meets the standard of a federal body that has most likely been approved by the U.S. Department of Education.

-All those thinking of applying for a BSN should seek a state-accredited program as an absolute minimum.
-However, those that have national accreditation will always be superior.
+Students thinking of applying for a BSN should seek a state-accredited program as an absolute minimum.
+However, those that have national accreditation are considered superior programs.
 Search for courses accredited by the American Association of Colleges of Nursing (otherwise known as the CCNE), or the Accreditation Commission for Education in Nursing (otherwise known as ACEN).

 A BSN is typically a 4-year program where students gain essential knowledge and skills.
-In addition to academic study that covers aspects of diagnosis and patient care, many courses also have a program of clinical experience.
-From shadowing nurses to aiding with low-level procedures and circulating through different departments, a nursing student can gather real on-the-job training to prepare them to immediately enter the workforce as a skilled and experienced nurse.
+In addition to academic studies that cover aspects of diagnosis and patient care, many courses incorporate clinical experience classes in the program.
+From shadowing nurses to aiding with low-level procedures and circulating through different departments, nursing students can gather real on-the-job training to prepare them to immediately enter the workforce as skilled and experienced nurses.